Youku: Shift to professional content

 At the time of the company's IPO in 2010, the company already had a large library of professionally produced, licensed content due to the lack of appeal of user-generated content within China at the time.
 This could be seen in the success of IQiyi launched in 2010 in China, which caused Youku issues around 2015 which prompted a buyout by Alibaba.
+In 2015, Alibaba bought the YouTube-like service in an all-cash deal and had previously spent $1.22 billion on an 18.3 percent stake in the company.
+The deal valued Youku at around $5.1 billion, so the total offering was around $3.5 billion.
+Alibaba intended to take full ownership of the company.
 Due to this, the company shifted away from user-generated content gradually and since at least 2019, the company only serves professionally produced content similarly to Hulu.
 However since 2019, China has seen a large explosion of user-generated video in BiliBili and Douyin.